wtjerry/haskell_firstSteps/README.md

 ## class type

+class: a class defines a set of functions that is will be avaialbe to all instances of that class. a type can be made an instance of such a class by either using the deriving part when creating the type, or using the instance of construct.
+Classes sometimes provide default implementations for the defined functions.
+They can be overriden by using the instance of construct.

-class: a class defines and implements a set of functions that is will be avaialbe to all types of that class. the Num class defines: (+), (*), abs, signum, fromInteger, (negate | (-)) therefore whenver a Num is required by a method an Integer (or others) may be used, similar to an interface in Java difference to interface:
+the Num class defines: (+), (*), abs, signum, fromInteger, (negate | (-))
+Therefore whenver a Num is required by a method, an Integer (or others) may be used, similar to an interface in Java difference to interface:
 ``` haskell
 addNum :: Num c => c -> c -> c